How You Helped Us Build Square Capital

 You think in terms of dollars, not interest.

 When it comes to getting capital, the important questions are: how much money will I get, how much will it actually cost, and will it help me grow?
-For example, San Francisco’s Follicle Hair Salon used Square Capital to move into a larger space and add 12 new salon chairs.
+For example, Follicle Hair Salon is a popular salon in San Francisco who were looking for ways to help their business grow.
+They assessed their salon costs and used Square Capital to move into a larger space and add 12 new salon chairs.
 They knew the total amount of the offer and the exact cost upfront, and since that cost never changed, the math was easy.
 With each salon chair bringing in between $5,000 to $8,000 a month, the new cash flow ensured the advance quickly paid for itself.

 You have big ideas—but need money to get started.